Accredited Investor Opportunities

 Historically, one could only become an accredited investor if one of the following criteria was met:

-• Have an annual income over $200,000 for the past two years, or $300,000 in joint income if married; you must also reasonably be able to predict a similar income in the current year.
+• Have an annual income over $200,000 for the past two years, or $300,000 in joint income if married; you must also reasonably expect a similar income in the current year.

 • Have a net worth greater than $1 million; this amount stays the same for both an individual and a couple.
 Primary residences are not included in this total.